TylerTemp/SaintsField/README.md

     NOTE: In many cases `Odin` does not fallback to the rest drawers, but only to `Odin` and Unity's default drawers.
 So sometimes things will not work with `Odin`

-My (not full) tested about compatibility:
+My (not full) test about compatibility:

 *   [Markup-Attributes](https://github.com/gasgiant/Markup-Attributes): Works very well.
 *   [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes): Works well, need that `Label` hack.